Republic of Geneva: Early Reformation

 At the time of the alliance with the confederates in 1525, there were few Protestants in Geneva, and many of them were Huguenot refugees from France.
 Bern, however, had converted to Protestantism in 1528.
 Bernese troops displayed a brutal conviction in their new faith by destroying images, statues, and other objects of worship.
 The troops quickly spread Protestant ideas, and in 1532, supported by Bern, Guillaume Farel arrived at the city to preach the new faith.

 Meanwhile, the authorities had been reforming the governing bodies of the city.
 In 1526, they set up a Council of Two Hundred, emulating the Swiss model.
 In 1528, the right to appoint the 4 mayors ("syndics") was granted to the Council of Two Hundred, which also received, from 1530, the task to appoint the members of the Little Council (between 12 and 20 magistrates led by the 4 mayors), which itself appointed the members of the Council of Two Hundred.
 This circular election system characterised the government system of Geneva until 1792.
 So it was that when in 1533 the Bishop Pierre de la Baume arrived to Geneva to exercise his right of justice on the murder of a canon, he expressed his opposition to the new Councils by leaving the city forever.
 He then sided with Charles III, and in August 1534, he excommunicated the city.
 In response, the city authorities declared in October of the same year the vacancy of the Bishopric and claimed for themselves all signorial rights (to make laws, to declare war and peace, to mint coin etc.).
 This act of independence marked the birth of the Republic of Geneva, then still mostly confined to the city and the few medieval territories gifted to the Bishops, the largest of which were Satigny, Peney, and an area around modern-day Jussy.

 In addition, owing to the increased rate of conversions to Protestantism, on the 21 May 1536, the General Council of Geneva fully adopted the Reformation and confiscated all the assets of the Catholic Church.
 With this decision, the commune of Geneva, the civil authority of the city, merged with new institutions, including the territories that depended on the Bishop, the mandements.
 As a response, the Catholic Canton of Fribourg broke its alliance with the city.

-Savoyard invasion

 Charles III took advantage of the tumultuous situation in Geneva to attempt to conquer the city in 1535–36, but coming to the aid of Geneva, a new army of Bernese in alliance with France defeated Savoy.
 It occupied the lands of Savoy in the Genevan basin (including all the Pays de Gex), marking the end of the Duchy as a threat to Geneva and the recognition of Geneva's sovereignty.
 This was not without risk to Geneva, given how Bernese troops conquered Lausanne despite the cities' alliance.